vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

 }
 ```

-Add the `plugins.json` file to your theme's `/store/` folder, this will add the Wishlist to the "My Account"
+Add the `plugins.json` file to your theme's `/store/` folder.
+This will add the Wishlist to My Account.

 **plugins.json**